censr-ps1/lucia/README.md

 Basic Functionality

-- [ ] Setup server so it only forwards messages between users
+- [x] Setup server so it only forwards messages between users
 - [ ] Add encryption funcionality with PGP
-- [ ] Make it look sexy
+- [ ] Make it look sexy (fix the many formatting issues whne issuing commands to the server)